-VIII.
-To beat the Cambridge exam through the application of everything above.
+IX.
+To beat the Cambridge exam through the application of everything above that we have trained our minds to do.

-Required Materials

-A binder and dividers to make 6 sections

-Sections will be labeled as follows:

-Classnotes (includes handouts and annotated texts)

-6) Cambridge Exam Prep Materials

-A "warm-up" notebook
+A BINDER AND DIVIDERS TO MAKE 4 SECTIONS Sections will be labeled as follows: ' 1) Classnotes (includes handouts and annotated texts) 2) Assessments and Portfolio Work 3) Cambridge Exam Prep Materials 4) OIB Exam Prep Materials